Watching new plants emerge from seeds is joy.

-Growing from seeds is a delicate process.
+Growing from seeds is a delicate process however.
 Too much water and fungus attacks.
-Not enough water and they quickly dehydrate, shrivel up and die.
+Not enough water and new tender seedlings shrivel up and die.

 1. Soak Rockwool Grow Cubes in clear water until they're saturated - about 10-15 minutes.